mcorning/lct-c/docs/FieldNotes.md

 ## Acknowledgements

-Socket.io adds a kind of call back function to messages.
+Socket.io adds a call back function to Web Socket messages.

 ### Handling the exposureAlert on the client

-For example, here's the code that handles the exposureAlert in the client (the event emitted by the server follows):
+For example, here's the code that handles the exposureAlert in the client (the event emitted by the server follows below):

 ```js
     socket.on('exposureAlert', (alert, ack) => {